lr42/lr42.github.io/fsm_presentation.md

 -   We have more inputs and outputs
 -   We don't have unlimited memory
 -   Today's computers are incredibly versatile

-## Unlimited potential

--   We are no longer limited to machines that do one thing
--   Math
-    -   Computing digits of pi
-    -   Discovering prime numbers
-    -   Calculating hashes of other values
--   Procedural problems
-    -   Solving mazes
-    -   Sorting lists

-## We build on these small solutions

-...to help us solve ever-larger challenges.

 ## "There's an app for that"